zeplin/cli/CONTRIBUTING.md

 We use GitHub issues to track public bugs, feature requests and suggestions.
 [Open a new issue.](https://github.com/zeplin/cli/issues/new)

-☝️ *Please review your bug reports before posting to remove or mask any private/sensitive information.*
+☝️ *Review your bug reports before posting to remove or mask any private/sensitive information.*

-For each bug report, try an include the following information:
+For each bug report, please try to include the following information:

 - A quick summary and/or background
 - What you expected would happen